virtual-world-framework/vwf/README.md

 **Install on Windows**

-- Download the latest VWF Windows Build zip file from http://virtualworldframework.com/web/downloads.html.
+- Download the latest VWF Baseline and extract the zip. (http://download.virtualworldframework.com/files/VWF_Windows_latest.zip)

-- Execute the _run.bat_ file provided at the root level of the extracted folder.
+- Execute VWF from the root folder at a command prompt.
+IE.  c:\vwf-extracted-folder>vwf

+- Follow the instructions prompted to setup your environment.

 For more complex installations, such as working on VWF core, please see our [Installation Instructions](http://www.virtual.wf/web/docs/install.html).